-- Is America Ruining the English Language?
+- Is America Ruining the English Language? (extract from Language Myths)

-- Like, Get Over It
+- Like, Get Over It (magazine article)

 - Inescapably, You’re Judged By Your Language (article from New Yorker)

 After reading about viewpoints held by those on both sides of this issue, why not stage a debate about this topic.
 One side of the debate should hold to the notion that there is a proper way to speak, and argue why it is important to use language correctly; the other side should oppose this notion and present reasons why language should not be constrained by ideas of proper/improper.